NEWS & PHOTOS

 I am a senior and/or a voter in your district.
 On behalf of my family/ organization _____, I urge you to CO-SPONSOR the "Philippine Medicare Portability Study Act" bill H.R.
 7442.

-The act will direct the Government Accounting Office (GAO) to conduct a study to assess the feasibility and financial savings of expanding Medicare coverage to the Philippines.
+The act will direct the Government Accountability Office (GAO) to conduct a study to assess the feasibility and financial savings of expanding Medicare coverage to the Philippines.

 With the current budget crisis, we believe our request deserves your co-sponsorship of the Moylan-Sablan HR 7442 bill.
 For background, visit www.usmedicareph.org